Steve Clark: Early life

-Career with Def Leppard
+Career

 Before joining Def Leppard in 1978, Clark played cover songs with his band Electric Chicken in Sheffield.
 Around that time, he met Pete Willis (Def Leppard's original guitarist and founder) at a technical college.
 Willis spotted Clark reading a guitar book and asked if he played.
 He then invited Clark to come and audition for his band, as they were looking to add a second guitarist.
-Clark never showed up, but when Willis and singer Joe Elliott bumped into Clark again at a Judas Priest gig, Willis re-issued his invitation.
+Clark never showed up, but when Willis and singer Joe Elliott bumped into Clark again at a Judas Priest concert, Willis re-issued his invitation.
 Clark finally came down to their rehearsal room and joined Def Leppard in January 1978.
 According to Elliott in Behind the Music, Clark auditioned for Def Leppard by playing all of Lynyrd Skynyrd's "Free Bird" without accompaniment.
-While a member of Def Leppard, Clark wrote or co-wrote over 90% of the band's songs.
+While a member of Def Leppard, Clark wrote or co-wrote almost all of the band's songs.
 Clark and Pete Willis shared lead guitar duties, and Clark was nicknamed "The Riffmaster" due to his talent and ability to come up with guitar riffs.

-Toward the end of the Pyromania recording sessions in 1982, Pete Willis was asked to leave the band, and guitarist Phil Collen was recruited into the band to replace him.
-Clark and Collen quickly bonded, becoming close friends and leading to the trademark dual-guitar sound of Def Leppard.
-He and Collen became known as the "Terror Twins" in recognition of their close friendship and alcohol-fueled antics offstage.
+Toward the end of the Pyromania recording sessions in 1982, Pete Willis was asked to leave the band, and guitarist Phil Collen was recruited to replace him.
+Clark and Collen developed the trademark dual-guitar sound of Def Leppard.
 Part of their success as a duo was attributed to their ability to swap between rhythm and lead guitar, with both playing lead or both doing rhythm within the same song.
 The fact that they came from entirely different musical backgrounds also contributed to their unique guitar partnership.
-Clark was a classically-trained musician who knew the rules of music and could read and write music and understood the theory and science of the art, as well as studying/being influenced by Jimmy Page and Led Zeppelin; whereas Collen, like Willis, was self-taught and developed his fast, alternate-picking technique from studying Al Di Meola and listening to jazz players.
+Clark was a classically trained musician who knew the rules of music and could read and write music and understood the theory and science of the art, as well as studying/being influenced by Jimmy Page and Led Zeppelin; whereas Collen, like Willis, was self-taught and developed his fast, alternate-picking technique from studying Al Di Meola and listening to jazz players.
 Clark once said, "I do read and write and I know the rules of music which is great in a two-guitar band because we're so different in our approach to playing.
 Phil will play something if it sounds right, whereas I look at things and say: 'it's wrong to play that note; it's not musically correct'."